Skip to content

 -->

 Always include the WHY.
 A six-month-old "we chose X" with no reasoning is useless.
-One marker per learning — don't bundle unrelated learnings; each deserves its own.
+One learning per mark — don't bundle unrelated learnings; each deserves its own line + marker.

 Changed from v1.
-The old marker carried structured YAML fields (topic, kind, doc-impact, body). v2 drops all of them: the payload is plain prose, and /drain does the routing the fields used to encode.
-The doc-impact field is gone because v2 has no docs-sync step.
+The old marker carried structured YAML fields (topic, kind, doc-impact, body). v2 drops all of them: the payload is plain prose, and the drain does the routing the fields used to encode.

 html

 A tool call per learning would double token cost and slow the conversation.
-Inline markers are embedded in text the agent was going to produce anyway.
-A grep-level pass inside atl tick finds them at ~0 cost; the AI-heavy /drain work only runs when items are queued — boring sessions stay free.
+Inline marks are embedded in text the agent was going to produce anyway.
+A grep-level pass inside atl tick finds the hidden markers at ~0 cost; the AI-heavy drain only runs when items are queued — boring sessions stay free.

 When to skip marking